MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1030-use-events-where-appropriate.md

 ## How to fix violations

-If the method is called when the state of an object changes, you should consider changing the design to use the .NET Framework event model.
+If the method is called when the state of an object changes, you should consider changing the design to use the .NET event model.

 ## When to suppress warnings

-Suppress a warning from this rule if the method does not work with the .NET Framework event model.
+Suppress a warning from this rule if the method does not work with the .NET event model.

 ## Configurability